connet-dev/connet/README.md

  - Device `A` that has the `destination` service you want to connect to, running at port `3000`.
  - Device `B` (aka `source`) which you want to connect to the service, at port `8000`.

-In the setup above, start `connet server` with the following `server.toml`:
+In the setup above, start `connet server --config server.toml` with the following `server.toml`:
 ```toml
 [server]
 tokens = ["client-a-token", "client-b-token"]